uxiaveleiro/Webpage-LoGMadrid/README.md

 GitHub repository for the Learning on Graphs Meet Up @ Madrid

+Visit the example at [https://logmeetupmadrid.github.io/](https://logmeetupmadrid.github.io/)

 Feel free to use this template.